 Whatever we accept, we can connect with – people, ideas, and circumstances alike.

 If we release judgment on ourselves, we’re left with acceptance of ourselves.
-Accepting ourselves allows us to experience connection because we’re no longer rejecting ourselves.
+Accepting ourselves allows us to experience connection because we no longer reject ourselves.

 Acceptance of self is, therefore, the first and most vital step in overcoming disconnection.